-A Coverdell education savings account (ESA) is a trust or custodial account that is set up expressly to pay the qualified educational expenses of a designated beneficiary.
-This type of account was formally known as an Education IRA, because the earnings grow tax-free and the portion of earnings that is distributed and used to pay qualified educational expenses is also tax-free.
+A Coverdell education savings account (ESA) is a trust or custodial account set up expressly to pay the qualified educational expenses of a designated beneficiary.
+Sometimes called an Education IRA, the earnings grow tax-free and the portion of earnings distributed and used to pay qualified educational expenses is also tax-free.
 However, unlike a traditional IRA, the contributions are not tax-deductible.
 Moreover, all contributions must be made in cash and deposited before the beneficiary reaches 18 unless the beneficiary has special needs, in which case, there is no age limit.

 Coverdell ESA Contributions

 The contribution deadline for any given year is by the due date of the return for that year, not including extensions.
 A contribution made before the due date of the tax return can be allocated to the previous year, in which case, the contribution is deemed to have been made on December 31 of the previous year.

 Contributions must be cash.
 The contribution limit for any designated beneficiary is $2000, not including rollovers, even if the contributions were made by different individuals.
 So if a mother contributes $1500 to a Coverdell ESA for her child and a grandfather of the child also wants to make a contribution in a separate Coverdell ESA that he has set up, he will be limited to a $500 contribution for that year.
 However, contributions can be made to both a Coverdell ESA and a Qualified Tuition Program in the same year for the same beneficiary.
 Furthermore, contributions are deemed a gift, so the amount contributed must be added to any other gifts to the same beneficiary by the same taxpayer to determine if the amount is within the annual gift-tax exclusion; otherwise, a gift tax may apply.